Travel Guide

 SIM cards are sold at São Tomé Airport, but only if the kiosk is open.
 Sometimes it is, sometimes it is not, so this is not something to rely on.

-Taxis at São Tomé Airport are not usually lined up in a formal rank, though there is generally one around somewhere.
-Travellers arriving at São Tomé International Airport can arrange a taxi into the city if they do not have cash on them, via the airport .and the standard fare is €20.
-But they are not allowed to leave the country without paying that fare.
-The run to town is normally no more than 20 minutes, even if you are going to one of the furthest hotels.
-Drivers have been known to put two couples in one car and charge both.
+Taxis are not usually lined up in a formal rank, although there is generally one around somewhere.
+If you arrive without local cash, airport staff can usually help arrange a taxi into the city.
+The standard fare is €20, and if you take this option, you must pay that fare before leaving the country.
+The journey to town normally takes no more than 20 minutes, even if you are going to one of the furthest city hotels.
+Drivers have been known to put two couples in one car and charge both separately.
 Say no.

 If you want to avoid that on arrival, we arrange airport transfers to and from São Tomé International Airport for city hotels at €30 for up to 2 people.
 Each extra person is €5.
 If you are hiring a car through us, we will meet you outside with a sign and a car ready for you.
 The handover takes about five minutes.